anymod/guide/docs/guide/index.md

 This approach gives you freedom to work across tech stacks, and to build or host with whatever tools you want.

 ::: tip
-Check out the [Quickstart](/guide/quickstart.html) to try Anymod without an account.
+Check out the [Quickstart](/guide/quickstart.html) to try AnyMod without an account.
 :::

 ## Fast loads

 Mods load fast.
-Page speed is a top priority at Anymod, and we have dedicated significant resources to building a fast, global delivery network for mods.
+Page speed is a top priority at AnyMod, and we have dedicated significant resources to building a fast, global delivery network for mods.

 A basic page with 15 mods will load all of its mod data in single request taking 10-30ms.

-Mods load in parallel with DOM parsing and loading of other non-Anymod assets.
-The net result is little or no impact on page load time, and, in many cases, moving features to Anymod will speed up a page.
+Mods load in parallel with DOM parsing and loading of other non-AnyMod assets.
+The net result is little or no impact on page load time, and, in many cases, moving features to AnyMod will speed up a page.

 ## Tools for non-developers